The Best Essential Oils for Sunburn

 essential oils for sunburn on girl

-• Never apply essential oils directly to a sunburn – it’s best to dilute to a 3:1 ratio (two drops carrier oil for one drop essential oil) with a carrier oil such as vitamin E or fractionated coconut.
+• Never apply essential oils directly to irritated skin – it’s best to dilute to a 3:1 ratio (two drops carrier oil for one drop essential oil) with a carrier oil such as vitamin E or fractionated coconut.

-• Test the diluted oil on a non-burned patch of skin – this test is to ensure you don’t have an allergic reaction to the essential oil, although this reaction is rare.
+• Test the diluted oil on a non-irritated patch of skin – this test is to ensure you don’t have an allergic reaction to the essential oil, although this reaction is rare.

-• Dilute even further if applying to an open blister or wound – bump the ratio up to 10:1 to ensure you’re properly caring for your delicate skin.
+• Dilute even further if applying to an open blemish or severely irritated skin – bump the ratio up to 10:1 to ensure you’re properly caring for your delicate skin.

-The best essential oils for sunburn on your face
+The best essential oils for skin irritation on your face

 Due to the sensitive nature of the skin on your face, I highly recommend using the below essential oils in their diluted state.
 I prefer using the Touch line from doTERRA that is pre-diluted with skin-soothing fractionated coconut oil.